-Last year I made these Oreo Peppermint Crunch Cookies, and they were pretty popular right away.
-Well, right now they are the number one searched cookie for my blog.
-Yay for cookie success!!!
+A few years I made these peppermint Oreo cookies, and right away they were an extremely popular Christmas cookie.
+In fact, years later they are still the number one searched cookie for our blog.

 Chocolate is always the answer to making things better, right?

 Why You Will Love These Cookies

 - Easy to make with just a few ingredients.

 - Cake mix cookies stay soft for days!

 - The contrast of red, white, and brown make them stand out on cookie trays.

 - Chocolate and peppermint is an amazing flavor combo!

 - Guaranteed to be everyone's new favorite holiday cookie.

 You will only need a few extra ingredients added to a cake mix to have soft and delicious holiday cookies this year.
 Have fun adding different mix-ins and making your own flavor for Christmas parties.